blesta/items/README.md

 # blesta/items

-A library for creating a collection of arbitrary items.
+A library for creating a collection of items that store arbitrary data.

 ## Installation